trevinbrooks/pearlarr/README.md

 mappings via the Kometa Anime Mappings (https://github.com/Kometa-Team/Anime-IDs), AniDB mappings (https://github.com/Anime-Lists/anime-lists), and ultimately finding releases in the SeaDex database.
 It then attempts to match these releases to specific episodes, to make the comparison as granular and accurate as possible.
+SeaDexArr also checks against filesizes, to attempt to catch when release groups put out updated releases, or those at higher quality

 For Radarr, this works much the same but instead using the TMDB and IMDb IDs.